AshleyEliseClark/Portfolio/README.md

 **Task:** Establish a resilient data infrastructure to resolve inconsistencies, enforce data governance, and enable consistent delivery of clean datasets to support strategic business intelligence analytics.

 **Action:** Partnered with lines of business to define data requirements.
+            Collaborated with Analytics leadership to redesigning schema & implementing new pipelines.
             Engineered Python/SQL-based ETL workflows to cleanse and reconcile disparate datasets from internal systems and cloud-based (AWS) sources.

 **Result:** Boosted reporting accuracy by 36%, accelerating business-critical decisions.
 Strengthened website and dashboard reliability- supporting improved data accessibility, client engagement, and revenue growth.